UNAIDS90-90-90/dhis2-unaids-eppspectrum/README.md

 At this point you need to make sure that binaries we are installing are properly in your path. npm will, by default, create symlink to binaries in the folder ./node_modules/.bin, so the following command will include this into your path.
-Not of course that this will only work from the root of the project directory:
+Note, of course, that this will only work from the root of the project directory:

     export PATH="./node_modules/.bin:$PATH"